varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 In vcl_recv{} you have a chance to modify the client's
 Accept-Encoding: header before anything else happens.

-In vcl_pass{} the clients Accept-Encoding header is copied to the backend request unchanged.
+In vcl_pass{} the client's Accept-Encoding header is copied to the backend request unchanged.
-Even if the client does not support gzip, you can force the A-C header to "gzip" to save bandwidth between the backend and varnish, varnish will gunzip the object before delivering to the client.
+Even if the client does not support gzip, you can force the A-E header to "gzip" on bereq.http in vcl_backend_fetch{} to save bandwidth between the backend and varnish.
+Varnish will gunzip the object before delivering to the client.

 In vcl_miss{} you can remove the "Accept-Encoding: gzip" header, if you do not want the backend to gzip this object.